Skip to content

 Rip and replace

 Migrate your network onto a new platform.
 Months of integration, setup fees, retraining, and lock-in.
-Your affiliates wait while you rebuild what already worked.
+Your affiliates wait while you rebuild what already worked — and you still don't have a neutral record.

 With Bridgr

 Drop a layer onto your advertisers' sites.
 No developer, no migration, live in days.
-You keep your stack — the signal flowing into it just gets clean, consent-aware, and auditable.
+You keep your stack — the signal flowing into it becomes clean, consent-aware, auditable, and independent of any single party.

 Bridgr and wecantrack on opposite ends of the same pipe Advertiser site Publisher tools in out Bridgr clean data in Your network credits the sale wecantrack reads data out Same pipe, opposite ends — better data in means better data out